 Yes, we can often deal with such complaints – although flooding, and what causes it, is a complex matter which involves many different agencies.
 So we cannot investigate all cases.

-The Environment Agency, councils and Internal Drainage Boards (IDBs) are bodies with the power to carry out land drainage or flood protection works.
-Their powers are "permissive", not duties.
+The Environment Agency, councils and Internal Drainage Boards (IDBs) are organisations with the power to carry out land drainage or flood protection works.

 Flooding or the risk of flooding can come from the sea and two types of watercourses: